-Notice that from the Lemma we learn that the minimal charge for a Gieseker semistable instanton is 1.
-Moreover, for a rank 2 instanton $E$ of charge 1, $\chi(E(1))>0$.
-We conclude that a minimal rank 2 instanton indeed is a 't Hooft instanton.
+The minimal charge for a Gieseker-semistable instanton is 1.
+Moreover, for a rank-2 instanton $E$ of charge 1, $\chi(E(1))>0$.
+We conclude that a minimal rank-2 instanton indeed is a 't Hooft instanton.
 For higher rank, we have the following result.